Learning the organisational principles of living systems

 In particular we aim to:

-• To address the general challenges in using AI for scientific discovery in the life sciences.
+• Address the general challenges in using AI for scientific discovery in the life sciences

-• To identify and promote collaboration toward grand challenges, and to nucleate larger funding opportunities.
+• Identify and promote collaboration toward grand challenges, and to nucleate larger funding opportunities

 Talking points